recursionlab/Recursive-Intelligence-Expansion-1/README.md

 ## Now permissively MIT Licensed! <a href="https://github.com/etjoy82/Recursive-Intelligence-Expansion/">On GitHub</a>

-Tagline: A way for humans and AI to think together — ethically, recursively, across realities.
+Tagline: A way for humans and AI to think together, ethically, recursively, across realities.

 What it is:
 RIEM{} is a framework for shared cognition.
 Instead of chasing “one right answer,” it loops ideas through reflection, contradiction, and imagination.
 Each pass makes thinking deeper, clearer, and more ethical.